 Wednesday, May 26, 2010

 Click below to enlarge this unpublished AVENGERS guide sheet, as drawn by big John Buscema!
-JB probably pencilled this (with inks by George Klein?) for his own character reference, since he was starting a long (and now well-remembered) stint drawing the book!
+JB probably pencilled this (with inks thought to be by George Roussos) for his own character reference, since he was starting a long (and now well-remembered) stint drawing the book!
 Great images of the team, as they existed in 1966, with Captain America, Hercules, Quicksilver, Hawkeye, and Goliath!
 A rare piece of Marvel Comics history!